 To go along with the AICR’s guidelines, we want to make sure you have the knowledge you need to make sure your next shindig is healthy and cancer-free.
 So, without further ado, here are the important things to keep in mind the next time you grill.
 Check out this article for a more in-depth look at the way grilling creates toxic chemicals.

-The science behind the grilling-cancer connection is all about a chemical called heterocyclic amines, or HCAs.
+The science behind the grilling-cancer connection centers on a class of chemicals called heterocyclic amines (HCAs).
 These toxic chemicals are created when grilling meat, fish, and poultry (though they are much more abundant in meat).
 Studies have found that exposure to HCAs may increase the risk of cancer in humans.

 PAHs are formed when fat and juices from meat grilled directly over a heated surface or open fire drip onto the surface or fire, causing flames and smoke.
 The smoke contains PAHs that then adhere to the surface of the meat.”

-These chemicals, especially in abundance, are a big part of the reason that grilled meat is getting such a bad rap, but there are many factors at play here.
-Fats and sugars, hormones and chemicals, and the other types of foods we eat are equally important.
+These chemicals, especially in abundance, are a big part of why grilled meat is getting such a bad rap, but many factors are at play here.
+Fats and sugars, hormones and chemicals, and other types of foods we eat are equally important.
 So, let’s talk about the best foods to eat, where to get them, and how to prepare them.

-Burgers and hot dogs usually take center stage at a backyard BBQ, supplemented with steaks, chicken, and pork.
-But it turns out that all that red and processed meat may not be the best choice.
-One study found that processed meats (like hot dogs and sausages) increased the chance of developing breast cancer by 9%.
-Unprocessed red meat increased the risk by 6%.
+At a backyard BBQ, burgers and hot dogs usually steal the spotlight, with steaks, chicken, and pork playing supporting roles.
+But here’s the not-so-savory truth: all that red and processed meat may not be doing your health any favors.
+One study found that processed meats—think hot dogs and sausages—increased the chance of developing breast cancer by 9%, while unprocessed red meat (factory farmed) still raised the risk by 6%.
+That might not sound like a lot, but when it comes to cancer prevention, every percentage point counts.

 The origin of our food is just as important as our diet.
 At TTAC, we’ve been writing about the importance of organic, non-GMO, whole foods for years.
 And the truth is that not all foods are created equal!
 When you go to the grocery store to pick up your fish, veggies, meats, and snacks, what you buy can make all the difference in preventing cancer.